dhis2/app-runtime/docs/guides/using-dataquery.md

 };
 ```

-Executing the query above will return all Organisation Units where the name contains the word "Health".
+Executing the query above will return all Organisation Units where the name contains the word "health".
 You can use the `filter` property to apply more complex filters by supplying an array of filter criteria.
-In this example, we'll be filtering the Organisation Units where the name contains the word "Health" and the level is 4.
+In this example, we'll be filtering the Organisation Units where the name contains the word "health" and the level is 4.

 ```js